 (Source: ABS Year Book Australia 2007, from ABARE energy statistics.)

 These figures reveal transport to be the single largest energy-consuming activity in Australia, responsible for over one-third of all energy use.
 It is rivalled only by manufacturing, which includes highly energy-intense activities such as aluminium smelting but still used less energy overall in 2004-05 than transport.
-More recent declines in manufacturing activity (such as the closure of the Point Henry smelter in Victoria) mean that transport will outrank all other economic sectors in energy use even more in future than these figures suggest.
+More recent declines in manufacturing activity (such as the closure of aluminium smelters and automotive plants in Victoria) mean that transport will outrank all other economic sectors in energy use now and in the future even more than these figures suggest.

 Shifting trips from private cars to public transport (and freight from trucks to trains) not only saves energy, but also reduces transport emissions substantially.
-The following representative figures for Melbourne peak hour conditions have been calculated from operating energy figures on our energy page, together with Federal Government figures for emissions from liquid fuels and brown coal electricity.
+The following representative figures for Melbourne peak hour conditions have been calculated from operating energy figures on our energy page, together with Federal Government figures for emissions from liquid fuels and from the 2020 Australian electricity grid.

 |Transport mode||Energy use